alexandernst/jstree-actions/README.md

 	* id       <- string An ID which identifies the action.
 The same ID can be shared across different nodes
 	* text     <- string The action's text
 	* class    <- string (a string containing all the classes you want to add to the action (space separated)
+	* title	<- string The actions title for display of tooltip (optional)
 	* selector <- a selector that would specify where to insert the action.
 	* after    <- bool (insert the action after (true) or before (false) the element matching the <selector> key
 	* event    <- string The event on which the trigger will be called